USNS New Bedford: Inactivation and sale

 The IX-308's out-of-service ceremony on October 28, 1994, incorporated elements of the vessel's presumed history.
 The torpedo station people had come to the assumption that this ship, not her sister ship the Hewell, was used in the movie Mr. Roberts.
 The proceedings were highlighted by audio clips taken directly from the film.
 Those present heard memorable film quotes just as they had been spoken by the actors in the film so many years ago.

 The ceremony was not limited to the ship's film history, but also touched on its long military career.
 The Mayor of the City of New Bedford, Massachusetts, the Honorable Rosemary Tierney, was in attendance along with retired Navy Captain Frederick R. Purrington.

 The out of service ceremony commenced flawlessly, but did not end without one final act of good humor.
 Code 80's Steve Schultz appeared as Ensign Pulver at the end of the proceedings.
 He sprinted down the bow of the vessel with a palm tree.
 Schultz, or rather Pulver, launched the unsuspecting palm over the pier in one final act of defiance as well as in celebration and honor of the New Bedford IX-308.

 In total, the USNS New Bedford served for nearly five decades in the Army and Navy.
 October 28, 1994 finally saw the flag lowered on the vessel, thus ending its military career.

 The New Bedford was struck from the Naval Register on 4 April 1995 and was sold by the Defense Reutilization and Marketing Service, for commercial service on 11 June 1996.
-As of May 2007 it was operating out of San Diego, California as the tuna longliner F/V Sea Bird (call sign WDA 3388).
+It was renamed F/V Sea Bird and initially operated as a tuna longliner out of San Diego, California.
+As of July 2023 it was owned by E&E Foods out of Seattle, WA as F/V Seabird and operated in the Alaskan salmon fishery.